 Hot Tip: Transferring your points to an airline partner is a great way to “empty out” your account if you don’t have many to work with.
 Explore other great ways to use 10,000 or fewer Marriott Bonvoy points.

-The 42 Best Ways to Redeem Your Marriott Bonvoy Points for Flights
+The 41 Best Ways To Redeem Your Marriott Bonvoy Points for Flights

-2. Fly Cathay Pacific First Class to Southeast Asia or South Africa (Alaska Airlines Mileage Plan)
+1. Fly Cathay Pacific Premium Cabins to Southeast Asia or South Africa (Alaska Airlines Mileage Plan)

 Alaska Airlines provides some amazing opportunities to enjoy premium cabin products.

 You can use 70,000 Alaska miles for a one-way first class ticket between the U.S. and Southeast Asia.
-To take this flight in business class, you would only need 50,000 miles.
-50,000 Alaska miles is equivalent to 120,000 Marriott Bonvoy points, and you’ll get 75,000 Alaska miles with 180,000 Marriott Bonvoy points.
+The same flight would cost just 50,000 miles in business class.

 If you think that’s a great first class deal, then you’ll love this: for no additional miles, you can continue to South Africa after a stopover in Hong Kong.
-Business class to South Africa is 62,500 miles, which is equivalent to 157,500 Marriott Bonvoy points.
+Business class to South Africa costs 62,500 Alaska miles, which you can get by transferring 157,500 Marriott Bonvoy points.

-This means you’re essentially getting a bonus business class flight from Hong Kong to Johannesburg (there is no first class cabin on this flight).
+This means you’re essentially getting a bonus business class flight from Hong Kong to Johannesburg (there is no first class cabin on this route).

 Need help booking?
 See our step-by-step guide for booking Cathay Pacific first class.